 “As Hackman and Arakawa’s situation illustrates, life is unpredictable — spouses can pass away within days of each other, estate and trust representatives can predecease you, and laws can change,” warns Kerendian.
 “When it comes to estate planning, being overprepared is always better than being underprepared.”

 A lot can change in 20 years — you could marry, divorce, have children or grandchildren, acquire significant wealth, or experience major shifts in your relationships.
-That’s why it’s crucial to review your estate plan regularly to ensure it remains current, legally sound, and reflective of your true intentions.
+That’s why it’s crucial to review your estate plan regularly to ensure it remains current, legally sound and reflective of your true intentions.
 An outdated estate plan can lead to unintended consequences, unnecessary legal hurdles, and even potential disputes among your beneficiaries and heirs.

 Probate attorneys do far more than just contest wills and trusts.
 They play a vital role in guiding beneficiaries, personal representatives and trustees through the legal complexities of estate and trust administration.